olekaspt/SA_Assignment04/README.md

 # Submission
 * PDF of Report
-* Zip of your code submissions of the library breakup, as well as the GMOCk example.
+* Zips of your code submissions of the library breakup, as well as the GMOCk example.
 You can do one or two zips.